 Lessons from Story of Talut and Jalut

 Jalut was a cruel king of people of Israel.
 Bani Israel prayed for a just king who could save them from the cruelty of the unjust Jalut.
 ALLAH selected Talut on request of masses.
-An ordinary farmer of young age, with no political background, was chosen for the purpose of leading people.
+An ordinary farmer of young age, with no political background, for the purpose of leading people.
 But he was strong and sharp of mind, which gave him importance over others.
 As told in above verses, even people doubted him of his poverty, but ALLAH had his plans indeed!
 And we see at the end; this ordinary man won over the mighty cruel king Jalut.

 Since Jalut’s army was massive, Talut tested his command before initiating the war against Jalut.
 This step was critical since Jalut had a massive army and only those could fight him which were strong in their faith and commitment.
 It depicts a wise practice of good governance, and command and control.
 Only those, who passed the test, went on in the battle.
 However, Talut like a responsible leader informed his men in advance and guided them about passing the test.
 Still many of them failed.

-Let’s focus on the second last verse, where ALLAH beautifully explains the paradox of worldly life, where everything is kept in check and balance using another thing, and the cycle goes on.
+Let’s focus on the second last verse, where ALLAH beautifully explains the paradox of worldly life. where everything is kept in check and balance using another thing, and the cycle goes on.
 Certainly, the brutality of Jalut was put to an end by Talbot.
 That is the way of ALLAH, and he extends something, and upon reaching limits, He retreats!